wp-plugins/simple-basic-contact-form/readme.txt

 * Displays customizable confirmation message to the sender
 * Customizable placeholder text for input fields
 * Option to use either PHP's mail() or WP's wp_mail() (default)
+* Option to display message only in the success message

 **Anti-spam &amp; Security**